 Contact Brendan for:

-- International response planning
+- International emergency response and planning

 - New research centers and projects outside of the United States